 s7 and s37 reports

-As a school you may get either the local authority or CAFCASS approach you asking for information as they have been ordered to submit a s7 or s37 report to the court.
+As an education setting you may get either the local authority or CAFCASS approach you asking for information as they have been ordered to submit a s7 or s37 report to the court.
 What does this mean?

 s7 reports are welfare reports which the court may request when they are hearing an application for a private law order.
 They will often cover the background of the family, details of any involvement that the local authority has had with the child / children and an assessment of each child, along with recommendations as to whether the order that is being sought should be made.
 The aim of the report is to aid the judge in their understanding of the family dynamics and the needs of the child to which the application relates.